 About social functioning

 Socialising with others requires many skills.
 These include being able to express thoughts or ideas, listen and understand what others say, show an interest in others, and share or take turns.
 Non-verbal behaviours are also important for socialising.
-These include using and understanding gestures, reading facial expressions, knowing how close to stand to others and whether it is okay to touch someone.
+These include using and understanding gestures, reading facial expressions, and knowing how close to stand to others and whether it is okay to touch someone.

 Teach social skills